mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Reporting access networks availability

-When several QUIC tunnels are used over different access networks, being able to report their availability to the concentrator can help reduce the amount of packets sent over unstable or unavailable paths.
-It can also resume quickly the sending of packets over previously unavailable access networks.
+When the access network is unstable or its performance is degrading, for instance due to signal loss, being able to report its availability to the concentrator can help reduce the amount of packets sent over unstable or unavailable paths.
+It can also resume quickly the sending of packets over a previously unavailable access network.

 To do so, we define in {{messages-format}} a message called Access Report TLV.
 The message can be sent by the client to the concentrator.
 It identifies the